This Steampunk inspired balancing robot uses counter weights to defy gravity.

-If you’d like to make your own balancing robot using counter weights, just follow the instructions below, good luck.
+If you’d like to make your own steampunk balancing robot, just follow the detailed instructions below, good luck.

 Let’s get stuck in…

-Take a toilet roll tube (tube A) and use a compass to draw a circle on one side slightly smaller than the diameter of the tube (1).
-Draw another circle on the opposite side.
-Now draw a small rectangle between the two circles.
-Use a craft knife to cut out the circles (2) and rectangle (3).
+STEP 1: Take a toilet roll tube (tube A) and use a compass to draw two circles, slightly smaller than the diameter of the tube, on opposite sides.

-Take the other tube (tube B) and cut along the length, squeeze it & slide it through the 2 holes in tube A. Mark the overlap with a pencil, and then cut it off - rejoin the tube by glueing a strip of card along the inside of the join (4).
-Shorten the tube so it protrudes from tube A by 15-20mm (5).
+STEP 4: Take the other tube (tube B) and cut along the length, squeeze it & slide it through the 2 holes in tube A. Mark the overlap with a pencil, and then cut it off - rejoin the tube by glueing a strip of card along the inside of the join.

-Draw a ‘heart and pipes’ onto paper and glue it on to the middle of tube B (8).
-Cut two discs from the silver card & glue them onto each end (9).
+STEP 9: Cut two discs from the silver card & glue them onto each end of tube B.

-Take the silver card and construct the arms following the diagram above and glue them onto the two discs (10).
+STEP 10: Take more silver card and construct the arms following the diagram above and glue them onto the two discs.

-Fashion a jaw and mouth from two more strips of bronze card and glue them onto tube A above the shoulders (13).
+STEP 13: Fashion a jaw and mouth from two more strips of bronze card and glue them onto the top of tube A, just above the ‘shoulders’.

-Finally, use more hot glue to attach the roller-ball base (18).
+STEP 19: Finally, use more hot glue to attach the roller-ball base.
 That’s it!